dariusztytko/progress-burp/README.md

 Requirements
 ------------
-To persist items and path patterns SQLite JDBC driver is required.
+If you install extension manually, and you want to persist items and path patterns, it is necessary to install SQLite JDBC driver.

 1) Download driver from https://mvnrepository.com/artifact/org.xerial/sqlite-jdbc
 2) Put downloaded driver (jar file) in the folder on the disk (e.g. /home/user/burpsuite-jars)
 3) Set Burp Suite option (Extender -> Options -> Java Environment) to the path of folder with the driver